South Carolina

 TIA's Taxpayer Burden™ measurement incorporates both assets and liabilities, not just pension debt.

-South Carolina's reported net position is overstated by $2.9 billion, largely because the state delays recognizing losses incurred when the net pension liability increases.
+South Carolina's reported net position is overstated by $940.7 million, largely because the state delays recognizing losses incurred when the net pension liability increases.

 Prior Years' TIA Data